-James Heckman is trying to understand sources of inequality and segregation, maybe more thoroughly and analytically than any other scholar.
-Although he was first identified as an economic statistician due to the Prize-winning methodology he designed for handling selective samples in an appropriate way, eventually, he turned back to the “recurring theme of his life” – what makes people differ from each other, and what are the consequences of those differences?
-He is one of the leading economists today, working at the boundaries of economics, psychology, and biology in order to gain a deeper understanding of the major problems our society faces.
+James Heckman is trying to understand sources of inequality and segregation maybe more thoroughly and analytically than any other scholar.
+Although he was first identified as an economic statistician due to the Prize-winning methodology he designed for handling selective samples in an appropriate way, he returned to old questions, seeking new answers.
+He is one of the leading economists today, working at the boundaries of economics, psychology and biology in order to gain a deeper understanding of major problems facing society.

 James J. Heckman